ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 Stencila supports a variety of languages including JavaScript, Python, and SQL.
 However, Stencila lacks features that spreadsheet users expect:
-(a) closely associating data with the calculations that produce the data and and (b) avoiding considerations of data dependencies in calculations.
+(a) closely associating data with the calculations that produce the data and (b) avoiding considerations of data dependencies in calculations.

-This paper introduces SciSheets [SciSheets], a new spreadsheet system with the goal of delivering the power of programming with the simplicity of spreadsheets.
+This paper introduces SciSheets [SciSheets], a new spreadsheet system with the objective of delivering the power of programming with the simplicity of spreadsheets.
 The name SciSheets is a contraction of the phrase "Scientific Spreadsheet", a nod to the users who motivated the requirements that we address.
 That said,
 our target users are more broadly technical professionals who do complex calculations on structured data.
+We use the term **scisheet** to refer to a SciSheets spreadsheet.
-We note in passing that our focus is on calculations, not document processing features such as formatting and drawing figures.
+We note in passing that our focus for scisheets is on calculations, not document processing features such as formatting and drawing figures.

 SciSheets addresses the above requirements by introducing several novel features.

-- *SciSheets formulas can be Python scripts, not just expressions.*
+- *Scisheet formulas can be Python scripts, not just expressions.*
-  This addresses the expressivity requirement since spreadsheet calculations can be expressed as algorithms.
+  This addresses the expressivity requirement since calculations can be expressed as algorithms.
-- *SciSheets spreadsheets can be exported as standalone Python programs.*
+- *Scisheet can be exported as standalone Python programs.*
-  This addresses the reuse requirement since exported spreadsheets can be used in SciSheets formulas and/or by python programs.
+  This addresses the reuse requirement since exported spreadsheets can be reused in SciSheets formulas and/or by external programs (e.g., written by Programmers).
-  Further, performance is improved by this export feaure since calculations can execute without the overheads of the spreadsheet environment.
+  Further, performance is improved by the export feaure since calculations can execute without the overheads of the spreadsheet environment.
 - *Tables can have nested columns (columns within columns).*